 - The LibraryAccess component consists of appropriate using (C#) or import (Java) declarations that give the methods in the Parser class access to facilities in other namespaces or packages. - Arbitrary text may follow the GoalIdentifier, preceding the ScannerSpecification.
-This is not checked by Coco/R, but is simply incorporated directly in the generated parser.
-This offers the facility for declaring fields and methods in the Parser class that may be needed by later semantic actions, or even by other classes in the application.
+This is not checked by Coco/R, but is simply incorporated directly in the generated Parser class.
+This offers the facility for declaring fields and methods in this class that may be needed by later semantic actions, or even by other classes in the application.

-10.5 Scanner specification
+10.4 Scanner specification

 A scanner has to read source text, skip meaningless characters and recognize tokens that can be handled by the parser.
 Clearly there has to be some way for the parser to retrieve information about these tokens.
 The most fundamental information can be returned in the form of a simple integer, unique to the kind of token recognized.
-While a moment's thought will confirm that the members of such an enumeration will allow a parser to perform syntactic analysis, semantic properties (such as the numeric value of an integer that appears in our example grammar) may require a token to be analyzed in more detail.
+While a moment's thought will confirm that the members of such an enumeration will allow a parser to perform syntactic analysis, semantic properties (such as the numeric value of a decnumber that appears in our example grammar) may require a token to be analyzed in more detail.
 To this end, the generated scanner supplies the parser with objects of a Token class in a manner familiar from Chapter 8, which allows for the retrieval of the lexeme or textual representation of a token.

 Tokens can be classified either as literals or generic tokens.
 As we have already seen, literals (like "white" and "!=") can be introduced directly into productions as strings, and do not need to be named.
-Generic token specifiers (such as identifier or number) must be named and have structures that are defined by regular expressions, but written in EBNF.
+Generic token specifiers (such as identifier or number) must be named and have structures that could be defined by regular expressions, although in Cocol they are defined in EBNF.

-In Cocol, a scanner specification consists of seven optional parts.
+In Cocol, a scanner specification consists of seven optional parts, strictly in the order: